vcflib/vcflib/README.md

     application:
         vcfsom -a output.som -f "AF DP ABP" test.vcf >results.vcf

-    vcfsomtrains and/or applies a self-organizing map to the input VCF data on stdin, adding two columns for the x and y coordinates of the winning neuron in the network and an optional euclidean distance from a given node (--center).
+vcfsom trains and/or applies a self-organizing map to the input VCF data on stdin, adding two columns for the x and y coordinates of the winning neuron in the network and an optional euclidean distance from a given node (--center).

 If a map is provided via --apply,  map will be applied to input without training.
 Automated filtering to an estimated FP rate is

     options: